Statistical Learning: Essential Mathematics

 $$R(f) = \int_{X \times Y} L(f(x),y) , dP(x,y)$$

-where $L$ is our loss function.
-This framework unifies seemingly distinct learning problems, from simple linear regression to complex neural networks.
+where $L$ is your loss function.
+This framework works for everything from simple linear regression to complex neural networks.

 Model Validation